 While it is very rare, it is possible for someone with celiac disease to have negative antibody test results.
-If your tests were negative but you continue to experience symptoms, consult your physician and undergo further medical evaluation.
+If your tests were negative, but you continue to experience symptoms, consult your physician and undergo further medical evaluation.

 Keep in mind that positive antibody or genetic test results only suggest the presence of celiac disease—the test results cannot confirm it.
 If these screening tests come back positive, the next step in diagnosing celiac disease is to get a biopsy of the small intestine.
 For more information on this procedure, see our Diagnosis page.
 Once diagnosed, follow-up with your physician is necessary to monitor nutritional deficiencies and your compliance with a gluten-free diet, as well as assess for associated conditions.
 Also, your children, siblings and parents are at risk.
 If you have celiac disease, there is a 1 in 10 chance that they do, too.

 Finding the Right Doctor